 Except as otherwise provided herein or in the applicable Pricing Supplement, if payment on a Note is required to be made in a Specified Currency other than U.S. dollars or in any currency unit and such currency or currency unit is unavailable due to the imposition of exchange controls or other circumstances beyond our control or if such currency is no longer used by the government of the country issuing such currency or for the settlement of transactions by public institutions of or within the international banking community, then all payments in respect of such Note shall be made in U.S. dollars until such currency or currency unit is again available or so used.
-The amount so payable on any date in such currency, or for each Component Currency, as of the Conversion Date.
+The amount so payable on any date in such currency or currency unit will be converted into U.S. dollars on the basis of the Market Exchange Rate for such currency, or for each Component Currency, as of the Conversion Date.
 See "Description of the Notes -Payment of Principal, Premium, if any, and Interest, if any" above.
 Any payment made under such circumstances in U.S. dollars will not constitute an Event of Default under the Notes.